Aspallar/Wiki-Up/README.md

 * Go to [releases](https://github.com/Aspallar/Wiki-Up/releases).
 * Click on the latest release.
-* Download the **WikiUpInstaller.msi** file in the assets section.
+* in the assets section download the **WikiUpInstaller.msi** file for the desired language.
 * Run the downloaded installer by double clicking on it or right click and choose install.

 Alternatively you can install Wiki-Up manually by downloading the WikiUp zip file and extracting its contents.

 ### Logging In

 On startup you will be asked to log into a wiki.
-You should specify the wiki url without the <code>https://</code> part (e.g. mywiki.fandom.com).
+You should specify the wiki URL without the <code>https://</code> part (e.g. mywiki.fandom.com).

 If you need to login to a wiki that does not use https then